dylandebaun/gemsnake-reticulations/README.md

 **SnaQ_run.jl**
 This script runs SnaQ.

 It creates several reticulations, whose results for pseudolikelihood and goodness of fit will be out into a results*.csv file.
-These topologies can then be compared (see Compare the Networks section)
+These topologies can then be compared (see Compare the Networks section).

+Note: you can also run bootstraps in SnaQ as an added support metric for your chosen topology

 ## Run NANUQ